DAY BY DAY

 AM: Post Office Bay

-In the 18th century whalers passing through the islands placed a wooden barrel on Floreana Island for use as an unofficial mail box.
+In the 18th century, whalers passing through the islands placed a wooden barrel on Floreana Island for use as an unofficial mailbox.
 The tradition continues today as visitors leave addressed postcards in the barrel and sort through left mail to deliver at home.

 PM: Cormorant Point

 This site hosts a large flamingo lagoon where other birds such as common stilts and white-cheeked pintails can also be seen.
-The beaches on this island are distinct: The “Green Beach” named so due to its green color, which comes from a high percentage of olivine crystals in the sand, and the “Four Sand Beach” composed of white coral.
+The beaches on this island are distinct: The “Green Beach” is named so due to its green color, which comes from a high percentage of olivine crystals in the sand, and the “Four Sand Beach” is composed of white coral.

 PM: Champion Islet

-The Champion Island, named after the whaler Andrew Champion, is a small island located just offshore Floreana Island in the southern part of the Archipelago, considered as one of the most beautiful places on Galapagos for all snorkeling and diving fans and an excellent opportunity for dolphin watching.
+The Champion Island, named after the whaler Andrew Champion, is a small island located just offshore Floreana Island in the southern part of the Archipelago, considered one of the most beautiful places on the Galapagos for all snorkeling and diving fans and an excellent opportunity for dolphin watching.